apache/pulsar/site2/docs/io-redis-sink.md

         -m "Pulsar"
     ```

-5. Start a Redis client in docker.
+5. Start a Redis client in Docker.

     ```bash
     $ docker exec -it my-redis redis-cli -a "mypassword"